samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

 ```
 Even for such a trivial workflow, the history gives a lot of useful information.
 For complex workflows this is a really useful tool for production and development troubleshooting.
 History can be automatically archived to a long-term blob store (for example Amazon S3) upon workflow completion for compliance, analytical, and troubleshooting purposes.

-### Workflow ID Uniqueness
+### Workflow Id Uniqueness

-Before proceeding to a more complex workflow implementation, let's take a look at the workflow ID semantic.
+Before proceeding to a more complex workflow implementation, let's take a look at the workflow Id semantic.
-When starting a workflow without providing an ID, the client generates one in the form of a UUID.
+When starting a workflow without providing an Id, the client generates one in the form of a UUID.
 In most real-life scenarios this is not a desired behavior.
-The business ID should be used instead.
-Here, we'll specify the ID when starting a workflow:
+The business Id should be used instead.
+Here, we'll specify the Id when starting a workflow:
 ```bash
 > docker run --network=host --rm temporalio/tctl:latest workflow start  --workflow_id "HelloTemporal1" --tasklist HelloWorldTaskList --workflow_type HelloWorld_sayHello --execution_timeout 3600 --input \"Temporal\"
 Started Workflow Id: HelloTemporal1, run Id: 78ca0a3f-8cd2-46a2-8d23-076c3f0f187c
 ```
-Now the list operation is more meaningful as the WORKFLOW ID is our business ID:
+Now the list operation is more meaningful as the WORKFLOW ID is our business Id:
 ```bash
 > docker run --network=host --rm temporalio/tctl:latest workflow list
      WORKFLOW TYPE    |      WORKFLOW ID      |                RUN ID                | START TIME | EXECUTION TIME | END TIME HelloWorld_sayHello | HelloTemporal1        | 78ca0a3f-8cd2-46a2-8d23-076c3f0f187c | 01:47:24   | 01:47:24       | 01:47:25
 ```
-After the previous one completes, let's try to start another workflow with the same ID:
+After the previous one completes, let's try to start another workflow with the same Id:
 ```bash
 > docker run --network=host --rm temporalio/tctl:latest workflow start  --workflow_id "HelloTemporal1" --tasklist HelloWorldTaskList --workflow_type HelloWorld_sayHello --execution_timeout 3600 --input \"Temporal\"
 Started Workflow Id: HelloTemporal1, run Id: 9b5e36a3-9868-4de5-bbdf-eda9cedcd865